Skip to main content

 b) aggregate data of multiple tables in a single JSON.

 Every table that is incorporated into a ServiceNow database view must have a so-called 'Variable prefix'.
-By convention all squid by arc46 database views use 'base' as the 'Variable prefix' for the base table.
+By convention all squid database views use 'base' as the 'Variable prefix' for the base table.
 (If you want to use existing database views that do not follow this naming convention, the prefix can be changed in any specific configuration.)

 Field Names